-4. Equality statement

-Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Child Protection has to be considered within practitioners' wider "safeguarding" responsibilities that include a duty to co-operate under the Children Act 2004 and takes account of the need for children to 'be healthy' and 'stay safe'.
+4. Equality statement Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.
 We give special consideration to children who:

-- Have special educational needs (SEND) or disabilities or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing from education - Whose parent/carer has expressed an intention to remove them from Trust to be home educated

-5. Roles and responsibilities

-Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the Trust and is consistent with the procedures of the 3 safeguarding partners.
-Our policy and procedures also apply to extended Trust and off-site activities.
+Have special educational needs (SEN) or or disabilities or health conditions (see section 10) Are young carers May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality Have English as an additional language Are known to be living in difficult situations - for example, temporary accommodation or where there are issues such as substance abuse or domestic violence Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation Are asylum seekers Are at risk due to either their own or a family member's mental health needs Are looked after or previously looked after (see section 11) Are missing from education Whose parent/carer has expressed an intention to remove them from school to be home educated 5.
+Roles and responsibilities Safeguarding and child protection is everyone's responsibility.
+This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+Our policy and procedures also apply to extended school and off-site activities.
+5.1 All staff All staff will read and understand part 1 and Annex B of the Department for Education's statutory safeguarding quidance, Keeping Children Safe in Education, and review this quidance at least annually.
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+All staff will be aware of: